MarvinTorres/COP4610Lab3/upload/README.txt

 1.2 - Results of Running slobtracker.c With a Modified Slob Allocator

-The output of running slobtracker is shown on Figure 1.2.1.

-Figure 1.2.1: Results of running slobtracker using slob.c (modified).
+Unfortunately, the modified kernel could not be run.
+Attempts to run it have failed due to a logic error within my modified slob.c code.

 2 - Comparison of Results
 This section analyzes and explains the differences in measurements between kernels regarding memory management behavior.

+Due to the broken modified kernel, the following observation is speculative.

 The differences between the results lies with the first-fit and best-fit algorithms used by the unmodfiied and modified slob allocators, respectively.
 The one that stands out is that the average number of free bytes in the searched pages is lower in the modified allocator than in the unmodified allocator.
-This decrease stems from the higher rate of internal fragmentation that follows from using a first-fit approach.
-Namely,
+This decrease stems from the higher rate of external fragmentation that follows from using a first-fit approach.
+Namely, when many small processes free their hold on memory, they leave many small slobs that are not contiguous and could be allocated if combined.